 2. Regular check-ins: The remote members need encouragement, support, and advice, as much as does the local team.
 Therefore, as a leader, it is on you to make your remote team feel connected.
 How can you achieve that?
 By checking on them regularly, and while you do so, remember that face to face connections make a deeper impact, and lasts longer.

 3. Newsletters: Imagine how cool remote employees would feel to know about the parties they failed to attend.
 When you keep them updated on the latest office gossips and happenings, they feel an integral connection with the team.
 Remember, the more you give them, the more you will get.
 Also, you can make the newsletters engaging by asking your remote employees for replies.
 For example, if you had a party where you asked your local employees about their passion, hobbies or ambition.
-You can drive the same question towards your remote employees.
+You can ask your remote employees the same question.
 Then, in the next edition of your official newsletter, you can publish their views on casual subjects to help them connect with the team.

 4. Mentorship: Assign mentors for the remote team who they can interact with any time and for anything that concerns them.
 That way they won’t feel isolated, and will always have a window to learn about new things and express themselves freely.

 5. Events for a thriving remote culture: Just because a company works remotely, doesn't mean that fun office events can't still be a thing!
 For example, LTV, an NYC company that recently transitioned to being fully remote holds many fun and creative events.
-From daily meditation sessions, virtual happy hours, live-streaming workout classes , poker nights, and company cooking shows, it shows how a remote working culture can be both productive and fun.
+From daily meditation sessions, virtual happy hours , live-streaming workout classes , poker nights, and company cooking shows, it shows how a remote working culture can be both productive and fun.
+Remote work statistics show that companies with strong remote cultures have higher employee satisfaction, proving that fun virtual events boost both morale and productivity.

 Wrapping up...